Italo Gariboldi

 Italo Gariboldi (20 April 1879 – 3 February 1970) was an Italian senior officer in the Royal Army (Regio Esercito) before and during World War II.
 He was awarded the Knight's Cross of the Iron Cross by German dictator Adolf Hitler for his leadership of Italian forces in the Battle of Stalingrad.

-Biography
+Early life and career

 Gariboldi was born in Lodi, Lombardy.

-From the end of World War I and through the interwar Period, Gariboldi rose in the ranks and held various staff, regimental, and brigade level commands.
+From the end of World War I and through the interwar Period, Gariboldi rose in the ranks and held various staff, regimental and brigade level commands.

 Abyssinia

 In 1935, Gariboldi commanded the 30th Infantry Division "Sabauda" on the northern front during the Second Italo-Abyssinian War.
 His division was part of the I Corps based in Eritrea.
 After Italy defeated Ethiopia (Abyssinia) in May 1936, Eritrea, Abyssinia, and Italian Somaliland were joined to form the colony of Italian East Africa on 1 June 1936.

 North Africa

 From 1939 to 1941, Gariboldi served as an army commander in Marshal Italo Balbo's "Supreme Command – North Africa".
 When Italy declared war in June 1940, Gariboldi commanded the Italian Fifth Army stationed on the border with French Tunisia.
 He ultimately commanded both armies located in Libya.
-After the Battle of France ended, the Fifth Army became a source of men, parts, and supply for the Italian Tenth Army on the border with Egypt.
+After the Battle of France ended, the Fifth Army became a source of men, parts and supply for the Italian Tenth Army on the border with Egypt.

 In December 1940, when the British launched Operation Compass, Gariboldi was in temporary command of the Tenth Army because General Mario Berti was on sick leave.
-Ultimately, he was given command of the Tenth Army after it was virtually destroyed and Berti's replacement General Giuseppe Tellera was killed in action.
+Ultimately, he was given command of the Tenth Army after it had been virtually destroyed, and Berti's replacement, General Giuseppe Tellera, had been killed in action.

 On 25 March 1941, Gariboldi was promoted to Governor-General of Libya and replaced Marshal Rodolfo Graziani.
 By 19 July, Gariboldi himself was relieved because of his alleged lack of cooperation with Rommel.
 General Ettore Bastico took his place.